Ghasty003/Pet-Care/README.md

 ## Pet Care

+### About:
+- A web app based on pet welfare.
-Stack used: React.js and TailwindCss.
+- Stack used: React.js and TailwindCss.

 > View Demo [here](https://63484700adfd6b0413563778--petcare-gh.netlify.app/)